solana-labs/solana-program-library/oracle-pair/README.md

 4. pick the decide term end slot, must be after 3

-Each deposit token can mint one `Yes` and one `Not Yes` token up to the mint term end slot.
-After the decide term end slot the `Yes` token converts 1:1 with the deposit token if and only if the decider had set `yes` before the end of the decide term, otherwise the `Not Yes` token converts 1:1 with the deposit token.
+Each deposit token can mint one `Pass` and one `Fail` token up to the mint term end slot.
+After the decide term end slot the `Pass` token converts 1:1 with the deposit token if and only if the decider had set `pass` before the end of the decide term, otherwise the `Fail` token converts 1:1 with the deposit token.